Taiga

-Taiga or tayga (/ˈtaɪɡə/ TY-gə; тайга́, /ru/), also known as boreal forest or snow forest, is a biome characterized by coniferous forests consisting mostly of pines, spruces, and larches.
+Taiga or tayga (/ˈtaɪ.ɡə/, TY-gə; тайга́, /ru/), also known as boreal forest or snow forest, is a biome characterized by coniferous forests consisting mostly of pines, spruces, and larches.

 The taiga, or boreal forest, is the world's largest land biome.
 In North America, it covers most of inland Canada, Alaska, and parts of the northern contiguous United States.
-In Eurasia, it covers most of Sweden, Finland, much of Russia from Karelia in the west to the Pacific Ocean (including much of Siberia), much of Norway and Estonia, some of the Scottish Highlands, some lowland/coastal areas of Iceland, and areas of northern Kazakhstan, northern Mongolia, and northern Japan (on the island of Hokkaido).
+In Eurasia, it covers most of Sweden, Finland, much of Russia from Karelia in the west to the Pacific Ocean (including much of Siberia), much of Norway, some lowland/coastal areas of Iceland,areas of northern Kazakhstan, northern Mongolia, and northern Japan (on the island of Hokkaido).

-The Adirondack Mountains of Upstate New York form the southernmost part of the Eastern forest-boreal transition ecoregion, constituting part of the world's taiga biome.
+The heavily traversed Adirondack Mountains of Upstate New York form the southernmost part of the Eastern forest-boreal transition ecoregion, constituting part of the world's taiga biome.

 The principal tree species, depending on the length of the growing season and summer temperatures, vary across the world.
-The taiga of North America is mostly spruce; Scandinavian and Finnish taiga consists of a mix of spruce, pines and birch; Russian taiga has spruces, pines and larches depending on the region; and the Eastern Siberian taiga is a vast larch forest.
+The taiga of North America is mostly spruce; Scandinavian and Finnish taiga consists of a mix of spruce, pines, and birch; Russian taiga has spruces, pines, and larches depending on the region; and the Eastern Siberian taiga is a vast larch forest.

 Taiga in its current form is a relatively recent phenomenon, having only existed for the last 12,000 years since the beginning of the Holocene epoch, covering land that had been mammoth steppe or under the Scandinavian Ice Sheet in Eurasia and under the Laurentide Ice Sheet in North America during the Late Pleistocene.

 Although at high elevations taiga grades into alpine tundra through Krummholz, it is not exclusively an alpine biome, and unlike subalpine forest, much of taiga is lowlands.

-The term "taiga" is not used consistently by all cultures.
-In the English language, "boreal forest" is used in the United States and Canada in referring to more southerly regions, while "taiga" is used to describe the more northern, barren areas approaching the tree line and the tundra.
-Hoffman (1958) discusses the origin of this differential use in North America and how this differentiation distorts established Russian usage.

 Climate change is a threat to taiga, and how the carbon dioxide absorbed or emitted should be treated by carbon accounting is controversial.

+Name and terminology

+The word taiga comes from the Russian tayga (тайга), a term historically used in Russia and other parts of northern Eurasia to describe extensive forested regions.
+The Russian term is believed to derive from Turkic or Mongolic roots, where related words refer to wooded or uninhabited forest lands.
+In English, taiga is often used interchangeably with boreal forest, but the two terms are sometimes distinguished in regional usage.

+In North American literature, boreal forest is commonly applied to the broad circumpolar coniferous forest zone, while taiga is sometimes used to refer more specifically to its colder, northern margins approaching the tundra.
+By contrast, in Russian and Eurasian contexts, taiga typically denotes the entire boreal forest biome without a north–south distinction.
+The choice of term in scientific and geographic writing varies by region and discipline.